felippeduran/asteroids/README.md

 #### Gameplay Visuals

-For gameplay visuals, a similar setup as for the rest of the code was done, where code for visuals were kept completely unreferenced by the simulation code.
-The exception here was that the presentation layer was bypassed.
+The gameplay visuals are separated into their own assembly (`Gameplay.Visuals.Runtime`) to maintain clean separation between visual and core game logic, and were kept completely unreferenced by the simulation code.
+Considering the layered architecture for the project, the exception here was that the presentation layer was bypassed.
 In practice, having this additional layer hinders development speed, and might not be worth the effort (see `ICameraGroup` and `IInputProvider` flows as two different examples).

 In order to create smooth transitions when looping objects through the world in a simple manner, a setup with five cameras was used: center, top, bottom, left and right.

 #### Gameplay Simulation

-The gameplay simulation follows a lightweight data-oriented approach of game systems and data objects.
+The gameplay simulation follows a lightweight data-oriented approach with clear separation between pure logic and Unity integration:

+**Runtime** (`Assets/Gameplay/Simulation/Runtime/`):
+- Pure game logic and systems independent of Unity APIs
+- Data structures, interfaces, and business logic
+- Game systems for asteroids, bullets, ships, saucers, etc.
+- No Unity dependencies, making it easily testable and portable

+**Unity Integration** (`Assets/Gameplay/Simulation/Runtime/Unity/`):
+- `MonoBehaviour` components that expose data fields to game systems
+- Unity-specific physics integration and visual effects
+- `ScriptableObject` implementations and asset management
+- Object pooling and lifecycle management
+- `MonoBehaviour` components for managing the gameplay visuals

 Game objects like the ship, saucers and asteroids have a main `MonoBehavior` component that exposes the "data" fields to game systems.
 Generally, there's one system for each kind of "feature" like asteroids, bullets, etc. Note that some concessions were made regarding single responsibility in order to limit the scope of the project.

 Besides facilitating performance optimizations, this architecture usually keeps dependency trees pretty flat and allow for easy composition of functionalities, facilitating maintenance, readability and scalability.

 The main challenge here was to leverage Unity's physics system without exposing it to the core logic of the gameplay.
-There was also the consideration of separating "visual" vs "logic" prefabs, but this can generally make content creation more complicated.
+The separation between Runtime and Unity layers ensures that core game logic remains independent of Unity APIs.

 The gameplay also includes an example of lightweight unit tests for the `ShipSystem`.

 The entry point for the gameplay is the `GameplayFactory` class, which loads asset dependencies, instantiate objects and create a disposable object.
 The game is fully data-driven, with a `GameConfig` struct and a `ScriptableObject` `GameConfigAsset`.

+The concrete `GameplayLoop` implementation handles Unity-specific lifecycle management while the `IGameplayLoop` and `IGameplay` interfaces define the contract for gameplay execution.

 Finally, the gameplay leverages object pools to minimize object instantiation during gameplay.